-6 Best Horse Fly Sprays That Really Work
+6 Best Fly Sprays for Horses That Really Work

-6 Best Horse Fly Sprays That Really Work
+6 Best Fly Sprays for Horses That Really Work

-Flies are not just a nuisance for your horse — because they can carry disease, they’re a hazard as well.
+Flies are not just a nuisance for your horse—because they can carry disease, they’re a hazard as well.
 But how many times have you tried a horse fly spray that didn’t live up to the hype?
 As enthusiastic equestrians ourselves, we’ve had the same experience!
 We’ve tested dozens of sprays to find the ones that work best.
-In this post, we’re sharing our tips for how to best use sprays so they’re most effective, and the six most effective horse fly sprays we discovered.
+In this post, we’re sharing our tips for how to use sprays most effectively, in addition to the six most effective horse fly sprays we’ve discovered.

-Keeping your horse healthy and safe means implementing a fly-management plan to reduce these pests as much as possible.
-Unfortunately, you can’t eliminate flies entirely.
-But you can make great headway in reducing them.
-The best way to reduce flies is to make the area around your horse, and your horse itself, less hospitable to them.
-Your plan will include things like:
+Keeping your horse healthy and safe means implementing a fly-management plan to keep these pests at bay.
+Unfortunately, you can’t entirely eliminate flies, but you can take great strides toward reducing the population.
+The best way to get rid of flies is to make your horse and the area around your horse less hospitable to them.

 • Removing nearby water sources